nicm42/100-days-of-code-v2/log 2.md

 **Day 9: 25th November 2020**
 Finally finished the accordion and submitted it!
 It took forever for a newbie challenge.
 I can definitely see how the Figma files would be a help, but I'm not sure I can justify a subscription at the moment.
 Maybe if I did a bigger challenge that was all about the looks.
-And then I discovered GitHub isn't picking up anything I pushed from GitKraken...